 Additional Information About This Notice

-No change to Health Plan benefits: This Notice explains your privacy rights as a current or former Health Plan participant.
+No change to Health Plan benefits: This Notice explains your privacy rights as a current or former participant in LCMH Health Plans.
 The Health Plans are bound by the terms of this Notice as they relate to the privacy of your PHI.
 However, this Notice does not change any other rights or obligations you may have under the Health Plans.
-You should refer to the official Health Plan documents for additional information regarding your Health Plan benefits.
+You should refer to the Health Plan documents for additional information regarding your Health Plan benefits.

 If you have any questions regarding this Notice, to obtain a paper copy of this Notice, or to file a complaint with the Health Plans, please contact: